 Recommendation: Implement mandatory water conservation measures in unincorporated areas of the state during drought events.
-Measures would focus on limiting outdoor water use, with exemptions for growing food.
+Measures would focus on limiting outdoor water use with exemptions for growing food.

-Purpose: Reduce water usage in key sub-basins, especially during drought; reduce impacts on stream flows; and increase climate change resilience.
+Purpose: Reduce water usage in key subbasins (especially during drought), reduce impacts on stream flows, and increase climate change resilience.

-Funding source: Funding is needed either through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, or other means.
+Funding source: Funding is needed through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, and/or other means.

 Beaver Habitat and Streamflow